cmmvio/cmmv-docs-en/6-View/3-Headers.md

 # Headers

 In CMMV, you can configure response headers to enhance security, define metadata, or customize the behavior of your web application.
-This can be achieved in two ways: using the ``.cmmv.config.js`` file located in the root of your project or by adding specific configurations directly into the template files for more granular control.
+This can be achieved in two ways: using the ``.cmmv.config.cjs`` file located in the root of your project or by adding specific configurations directly into the template files for more granular control.

-The ``.cmmv.config.js`` file serves as the global configuration file for your CMMV project.
+The ``.cmmv.config.cjs`` file serves as the global configuration file for your CMMV project.
 You can set default headers that will apply to all responses from your application by defining the headers object in this file.

-For example, to configure a Content-Security-Policy and other security-related headers, your ``.cmmv.config.js`` might look like this:
+For example, to configure a Content-Security-Policy and other security-related headers, your ``.cmmv.config.cjs`` might look like this:

 ```typescript
 module.exports = {